-Idaho Threat Assessment Conference: Over the past two years, the Department of Public Safety has hosted the Idaho Threat Assessment Conference on campus.
+Idaho Threat Assessment Conference

+Over the past Four years, the Department of Public Safety has hosted the Idaho Threat Assessment Conference on campus.
 These conferences focus on the prevention of incidents of targeted violence by bringing in experts and practitioners in the field of threat assessment.
-The 2017 Idaho Threat Assessment Conference will be held on campus June 6-8, 2017.
-For more information, please contact Elliot Cox by phone at (208) 426-3225 or email at elliotcox@boisestate.edu.
+Most recently, the 2019 Idaho Threat Assessment Conference was held on campus June 10-11, 2019.
+For more information, please contact Val Uranga by phone at (208) 426-3227 or email at valuranga@boisestate.edu.

-Students and Staff:
+Programs for Students and Staff

+Crime Prevention and Awareness Training
-Crime Prevention and Awareness Training: Periodically throughout the year, the Boise State Gender Equity Center, Office of Institutional Compliance and Ethics, the Department of Public

-Safety, the Boise Police Department, and other campus departments present crime prevention and awareness sessions to both students and staff on sexual assault, bystander intervention, personal safety, campus and local resources, and security procedures and reporting options.
+Periodically throughout the year, the Boise State Gender Equity Center, Office of Institutional Compliance and Ethics, the Department of Public Safety, the Boise Police Department, and other campus departments present crime prevention and awareness sessions to both students and staff on sexual assault, bystander intervention, personal safety, campus and local resources, and security procedures and reporting options.
 Some of these sessions are available to any student group or campus department upon request, while others take place at regularly scheduled intervals for certain groups.
-For example, the Boise Police Crime Prevention Unit offers a training titled The Power of Prevention, Personal Safety and Self-Defense for Women that takes place three times a semester at the Campus Recreation Center.
+For example, the Boise Police Crime Prevention Unit offers a training titled The Power of Prevention, Personal Safety and Self-Defense for Women that takes place upon request at the Campus Recreation Center.